zunit-zsh/zunit/README.md

 }
 ```

-The body of each test can contain any valid ZSH code, with two small, but very important caveats:

-* The zunit shebang `#!/usr/bin/env zunit` **MUST** appear at the top of each test file, or ZUnit will not run it.
+The body of each test can contain any valid ZSH code.
+The zunit shebang `#!/usr/bin/env zunit` **MUST** appear at the top of each test file, or ZUnit will not run it.
-* Each command within the test body **MUST** be terminated with a semicolon.

 ### Assertions